-- ☆Actively engage in the following tasks in order to achieve this goal: - (1) Support the activities of young people and try out new projects in dioceses and in each of the five regions - (2) Improve religious education programs for young people and children and aid in the discernment of callings to the priesthood and religious life - (3) Deepen interactions with lay Catholics who have come from other countries and promote their participation in committees and activities on the diocese, community, and parish levels

-Hints for Implementing the Diocesan Pastoral Plan

-There is a need at the regional, parish, religious community, committee, group, and office levels to discuss and identify ways in which the Diocesan Pastoral Plan of the Diocese of Fukuoka can be concretely implemented.
+(1) Support the activities of young people and try out new projects in dioceses and in each of the five regions (2) Improve religious education programs for young people and children and aid in the discernment of callings to the priesthood and religious life (3) Deepen interactions with lay Catholics who have come from other countries and promote their participation in committees and activities on the diocese, community, and parish levels Hints for Implementing the Diocesan Pastoral Plan There is a need at the regional, parish, religious community, committee, group, and office levels to discuss and identify ways in which the Diocesan Pastoral Plan of the Diocese of Fukuoka can be concretely implemented.
 There are things each and every lay Catholic, member of religious orders, and priest can do.
 When drafting the Diocesan Pastoral Plan, many people provided their valuable opinions, proposals, reports, and concrete examples to the committee.
 Through these, we were able to learn together and support each other, which gave us a real sense that we were "journeying together."
 And this will lead to deepening the faith of each person and renewing the Church community.
 We organized these hints into proposals for all levels: Individual, activity group, parish, region, and diocese.
 Let us think of and implement specific initiatives that are tailored to the circumstances in each region and parish, with these proposals and concrete examples in mind.
 Let us also pray and think about what each of us can do individually and let us resolve anew to live as disciples of Christ in modern society.

-1. Becoming a "Church of outreach"

-Walk with those in positions of weakness and both witness and transmit the Gospel

-(1) Meditate on and share the Word in order to support the journey of a Church of outreach
+1. Becoming a "Church of outreach" Walk with those in positions of weakness and both witness and transmit the Gospel (1) Meditate on and share the Word in order to support the journey of a Church of outreach What each person can do:

-- 1 Make time to pray alone, and to the extent possible pray together as a household (e.g. before and after meals, at celebrations) - 2 Make time to meditate on God's Word
+Make time to pray alone, and to the extent possible pray together as a household (e.g. before and after meals, at celebrations)

+Make time to meditate on God's Word

+What each parish can do:

-- 1 Create small groups for the purpose of sharing - 2 Plan bible study sessions
+- 1 Create small groups for the purpose of sharing

+- 2 Plan bible study sessions

+What each region/the diocese can do:

-- 1 Carry out plans to learn about the life of prayer - 2 Provide retreats and seminar programs at facilities in the Diocese (e.g. Our Lady of the Trappistines Convent in Imari and Shinmeizan, Ohori Catholic Kaikan) and promote participation in them - 3 Hold Bible courses - 1 Create teams composed of lay Catholics, members of religious orders, and priests - (2) Create opportunities for many people to get in touch with the Gospel
+1 Carry out plans to learn about the life of prayer (2) Provide retreats and seminar programs at facilities in the Diocese (e.g. Our Lady of the Trappistines Convent in Imari and Shinmeizan, Ohori Catholic Kaikan) and promote participation in them 3 Hold Bible courses 4 Create teams composed of lay Catholics, members of religious orders, and priests (2) Create opportunities for many people to get in touch with the Gospel What each person can do:

-1 Invite those close to you to Church
+1 Invite those close to you to Church What each parish can do:

-- 1 Create/Improve systems to warmly receive people who come to Church - 2 Look after links to the local community
+- 1 Create/Improve systems to warmly receive people who come to Church

+- 2 Look after links to the local community

 What each area/the diocese can do:

-- 1 Prepare programs and events aimed at the wider society/community - 2 Improve the diocese homepage and expand online activities - 3 Work toward and devise ways to create opportunities to expose people to the spirit and values of the Gospel in a variety of facilities (e.g. educational, social welfare, medical) - (3) Work toward creating the kind of society hoped for by God through a wide variety of activities
+- 1 Prepare programs and events aimed at the wider society/community - 2 Improve the diocese homepage and expand online activities - 3 Work toward and devise ways to create opportunities to expose people to the spirit and values of the Gospel in a variety of facilities (e.g. educational, social welfare, medical) (3) Work toward creating the kind of society hoped for by God through a wide variety of activities What each person can do: